viksit/keyframe/docs/quickstart.rst

     print("Intent: ", result.intent.label, result.intent.score)
     print("Entities: ", result.entities.entities)

-Calling the `client.get()` method sends a request to Myra and returns an object of type `InferenceResult`, a python class that represents the result of this API call.
+Calling the `client.get()` method sends a request to Myra and returns an object of type `InferenceResult`, a Python class that represents the result of this API call.